 In the 9th district, there is a curious little island of French culture.
 This stems primarily from the presence of a French high school/gymnasium back-to-back with a former French cultural palace.
 Due to this quirk, the tram lines between Schottentor and Währingerstrasse/Volksoper are often buzzing with French conversation.
-It would be a crime, therefore, to not supplement this without at least one decent French restaurant.
+It would be a crime, therefore, not to supplement this without one decent French restaurant.

 While many visitors may not want to embrace French culture while in Austria, Café Francais (just north west of Schottentor) is a nice way to soak it in without making it too obvious.
 The waiters only partially speak French and the cuisine is not 100% authentic.
 But the café is definitely chic, the coffee is strong, and the moules frites are perhaps the best in the city.